Peripheral Nerve Blocks vs Selective Spinal Anesthesia in Patients With Femur Fracture

 Intervention / Treatment

-Spinal anesthesia will be performed at the L2-L3 or L3-L4 interspace with the patients in the lateral position with the fractured side up.
-A small dose of local anesthetic will be injected into the skin at the planned site of insertion.
-More local anesthetic will be then administered along the intended path of the spinal needle insertion to the estimated depth of the supraspinous ligament.
-This serves a dual purpose: additional anesthesia for the spinal needle insertion and identification of the correct path for spinal needle placement.
+Selective Spinal Anesthesia will be performed at the L2-L3 or L3-L4 interspace with the patients lying in the lateral position (fractured side up).
+Anesthesiologists will determine the needling point for spinal anesthesia with reference to Tuffier's line, a virtual line connecting the tops of the iliac crests of a patient.
+A small dose of LA (4 ml of 1% lidocaine) will be injected into the skin and soft tissues at the planned site of spinal needle insertion.
+The correct path for spinal needle placement will be identified with the needle infiltration.
 The technique will be performed aseptically in the subarachnoid space after observing clear Cephalo-Spinal Fluid (CSF) in the spinal needle 25 Gauge, and without releasing the CSF.
-Selected patients will be received Hypobaric Bupivacaine 0.5% 10 mg and Sufentanil 5 µg and will be maintained the lateral position for 15 min.
+Selected patients will receive Hypobaric Bupivacaine 0.5% 7.5 mg and Sufentanil 5 µg and will maintain the lateral position for 15 min.
 At the end of these they will be gently placed in supine position.

-The anesthesia mixtures were injected into the subarachnoid space for spinal anesthesia.
-It consisted of the following local anesthetics and adjuvants: Hypobaric Bupivacaine 0.5% 10 mg and Sufentanil 5 µg.
+The anesthesia mixtures will be injected into the subarachnoid space for spinal anesthesia.
+It will consist of the following local anesthetics and adjuvants: Hypobaric Bupivacaine 0.5% 7.5 mg and Sufentanil 5 µg.

 The participant will receive a combination of femoral nerve block, sciatic nerve block with parasacral approach, lateral femoral cutaneous nerve block and obturator nerve block.